dfinity/motoko/design/Units.md

 * It allows actor unit source files to play the dual role as a library module for import into a test program.

 The proposal also has some flavour of C, in that imports now have a special status and can prefix the definition of the actor in an actor unit.
+As a consequence, unlike with B, it is possible to name parameter types of an actor class, as long as they are imported from a library.
 (Like with B vs C, we could also extend this proposal further to allow static declarations in an actor unit.
 But for now I suggest to remain conservative and forbid that.)

 ## Syntax and Semantics